 1 – Eating Right Before the Race at Disney

-Getting the right kind of nutrition the days leading up to your race is important.
+Getting the right kind of nutrition the days leading up to your race is essential.
 You’ve probably heard about carb-loading with pasta, but there is a lot more than to consider than just the last meal the night before the race.
 We are not nutritionists or dietary experts.
-We’ve simply been participating in endurance events for many years and have gained some experience and insight.
+We’ve been merely participating in endurance events for many years and have gained some experience and insight.
 Common sense goes a long way here.
 Look for healthier meals, lower in fat.
 Consume reasonable portions.
 Save the treats for after the race.
 Avoid spicy foods or other foods that may cause digestive troubles.
 Stick to what you know your body can handle and have tested in training.
 While Disney isn’t exactly known for healthy food, they have come a long way in offering a wide variety of healthy food options.
-Be smart about your choices in the days leading up to your race and you’ll be fine.
+Be smart about your choices in the days leading up to your race, and you’ll be fine.

 2 – Stay Off Your Feet

 Determine what your race goals are.
 If you are not worried about setting a personal record, then you may be able to go into the race a bit more fatigued.
-However, if you are looking to do your absolute best you’ll want to put your race needs on top.
+However, if you are looking to do your absolute best, you’ll want to put your race needs on top.
 It’s best to discuss this with your family before you go and make plans accordingly.
-In 2010, Chad ran the marathon while I was unable to race due to an injury.
+One year, Chad ran the marathon while I was unable to race due to an injury.
 I took the kids into the parks on Saturday, while he rested at the resort.
 He met us for dinner, but he went back to the room to get to bed early.
 We balanced family time and recognized that we couldn’t do a “normal” Disney vacation until after the race.

 3 – Lay Out Everything You Need for Race Morning the Night Before

 You’ll want to gather all of the items you need for race morning the night before your race.
-You’ll be getting up early race morning and you don’t want to risk being late or panicking because you can’t find something you need or forgetting something important.
+You’ll be getting up early race morning, and you don’t want to risk being late or panicking because you can’t find something you need or forgetting something important.
 It will save you extra stress on race morning.
 Lay out your attire for the race, shoes, watch, heart rate monitor, fuel belt, etc. Be sure you have your race bib!
 You may not run without your bib!

 4 – Pack Your gEAR Bag the Night Before

 You received a gEAR bag during the Expo.
 Use this bag to store items that you will not carry with you during your race.
 Disney highly encourages guests not to bring gEAR bags.
 All items will be inspected.
-If you do bring items, do not bring anything unnecessary or anything valuable.
+If you do, bring items, do not bring anything unnecessary, or anything valuable.
 While we’ve never heard of problems, don’t put anything in the bag that you can’t live without if it is lost.
 Disney is not responsible for any lost, damaged, or stolen items.
 Also, you must use the clear bag provided to you-you may not use any other bag.
 Once you finish, your race number will be used for you to collect your bag.

 What you put in the gEAR bag is mostly personal.
-Think to yourself what do you want after the race.
+Think to yourself, what do you want after the race.
 I usually put in flip flops, clothes to change into (I don’t always change, but I like having the option), and post-race food or treat you can look forward to, etc.

 5 – Discuss Your Race Day Plan with Your Family or Friends

 You’ll want to go ahead and discuss a race day plan with your family and friends.
-There are an estimated 50,000 spectators and you don’t want to overlook the importance of their support!
+There are an estimated 50,000 spectators, and you don’t want to overlook the importance of their support!
 We have tips for spectators in Part 6 of this series.

 - Let your family and friends know your race number, anticipated finish time and what you are wearing.